vadniks/ExchatgeDesktopClient/Readme.md

 * File exchange - in process,
 * Fetching of messages other users sent to the current while he/she was offline

+The implemented features are in beta stage - they work but maybe a little more time for testing is worth spending for them.

 [The server](https://github.com/vadniks/ExchatgeServer)

 ## Concept screenshots